Accern/docs/source/includes/data_overview/_data_coverage.md

 * Other Social Media ex.
 Tumblr

 ###Acquiring the Data
+Accern has multiple avenues for financial information.
+They include our own, in-house web scrapers and data obtained via data providers.

 * Data Providers:
-Accern partners with a few data providers and licenses content.
+Majority of our data comes through our data providers.
+Currently monitoring around 300million+ sources (websites). **Note:** *Twitter counts as a single source.*
 * Proprietary Scrapers:
-Accern scrapes public websites that are expected to break market-moving news.
-* Low-Latency:
-Accern takes 40 milliseconds to deliver an article from the time it’s published.
+Accern has proprietary crawlers that monitor around 0.5million+ public, high-alpha sources. **Note:** *These important sources break market-moving news the fastest.*

 ###Data Summary
+Accern provides a low-latency processing time for these articles from the time we receive them in our system.

+**Anshul**

 a | b
 -----------|-----------
 Total Websites Monitored | 300 million-plus